gunkuldev/developer_test/README.md

 2.2 build endpoint to get product by id

-2.3 build endpoint to create product (name, description, price, image)
+2.3 build endpoint to create product (name, description, price, image) *** image must be file (multipart/form-data) not the url of the image.

 2.4 build endpoint to update product